 Interventions to Address Stigma and Discrimination are Needed at Multiple Levels

 Interventions to combat stigma should include interventions for individuals, which create awareness of what is stigma, address fears and attitudes for the individual, and the benefits of reducing stigma, environmental interventions, i.e., meeting the need for information, supplies and training; and structural interventions, i.e., addressing policies and laws (Nyblade, 2009).
-Interventions should address three actionable drivers of stigma and discrimination, namely, 1) creating awareness; 2) deepening understanding of HIV transmission to address fears of casual transmission; and, 3) addressing socially driven stigma and discrimination.
+[See also Advancing Human Rights and Access to Justice for Women and Girls] Interventions should address three actionable drivers of stigma and discrimination, namely, 1) creating awareness; 2) deepening understanding of HIV transmission to address fears of casual transmission; and, 3) addressing socially driven stigma and discrimination.
 "Understanding the association of HIV and AIDS with assumed immoral and improper behaviors is essential to confronting perceptions that promote stigmatizing attitudes towards individuals living with HIV" (Nyblade et al., 2009: 4).

 Evidence for Successful Interventions to Reduce Stigma Are Desperately Needed